rvvind/test-app/README.md

 test-app
 ========

-Test application using mvc framework
+Test application using Spring MVC framework.
+This app will be used to test WS calls and UI work